Foundation for Culturally Sensitive Relationship-focused Infant Mental Health Practice

 Licensed Professional Counselors – NBCC Hours – Michigan Association for Infant Mental Health (MI-AIMH) has been approved by NBCC as an Approved Continuing Education Provider, ACEP No.6867.
 Programs that do not qualify for NBCC credit are clearly identified.
 MI-AIMH is solely responsible for all aspects of the programs.

-Registration Fee: Members: $650; Non-Members $750.
+Registration Fee: Members: $650 ($65 per Module); Non-Members $800 ($80 per Module).
 This fee includes registration for the 20 half-day learning sessions, 55 training hours and carefully created and curated training material.
 This fee will also include a set of MI-AIMH’s Development Wheels (Pregnancy; Baby Stages; Pre-school Stages and Fatherhood) and a Digital version of MI-AIMH’s Home Visiting Manual.

-- Or you can select by Check or by Invoice – you will have to put in additional contact information
+- Or you can select by Check – you will have to put in additional contact information for your billing department.

 Cancellation policy: Notice of cancellation must be submitted in writing to firstname.lastname@example.org no later than 14 days prior to the event for a refund to be issued.